ros-infrastructure/ros_buildfarm/doc/configuration_options.rst

   The OS names and OS code names specified must be listed as a *release platform* in the corresponding rosdistro distribution file.

+  A doc build file must only contain a single target.

 Description of common options
 -----------------------------